heartfulsprout/hs-api-doc/source/index.html.md

 }
 ```

+This functionality can be used when there is one specific recipe tag that you want to fetch recipes for.
+On the main page, when a user picks one category among popular recipe categories, this is the query to use.

 ## Fetch recipes by more than one tags

-This functionality can be used when there is one or more specific recipe tags that you want to fetch.
-The main feed page on mobile app uses this query.

 ```graphql
 query GetRecipeByTag($tag: tag_enum!) {